Hulmify/Geminify-by-Hulmify/README.md

-# Gemini Extension (Unofficial)
+# Gemini by Hulmify

-Unofficial extension for Google Gemini LLM
+Geminify is a browser extension that helps you summarize or query the content of a webpage using the Google's Gemini API.

 ## Installation